 Customer success is a company function that aims to improve customers’ experiences and extend their use of your products.
 The highest-paid position associated with this job is that of a Customer Success Manager.

+Click HerePersonalizing a cold email is more than just replacing the company name.
+It means tailoring your message to that individual, not sending a generic email.
 This practice often decides whether a mail will be opened.
 It also boosts engagement rates, which is crucial in an inbox full of spammy subject lines competing for attention with yours.

 Generic cold emails will have lower open and response rates than personalized ones.
 It shows you have done some homework.
 You learn who they are.
 This dramatically boosts your chances of reciprocity.
 Recipients prefer content that feels relevant and personal.
 They are more likely to open up and engage with it.